Christ Gospel Churches International: International outreach

 Mission outreach is an important part of Christ Gospel Churches' ministry.

 Over 1500 churches world-wide are affiliated with Christ Gospel Churches International Inc (CGCII).
 Each country's Christ Gospel affiliated organization is an independent legal entity run by local church leaders.
 All follow the ecclesiastical model of faith expressed by Christ Gospel Churches International Inc.

 Support for Mexico ministries is a major focus of Christ Gospel Churches International, Inc.

 Christ Gospel Church is among the fastest growing evangelical groups in Mexico.
 Today, there are over 500 churches, an orphans' home, and two Bible schools.

 CGCII provides seed funds to many local affiliated churches world-wide for the development of Christian congregations, church buildings, and many charitable works.
 Depending on local needs, CGCII also supports schools, orphanages, and feeding programs in Haiti, India, and Africa.

 Distribution

 Christ Gospel Churches International claims some 70 congregations in the United States, over 400 in India, about 500 in Mexico, and affiliates in several countries of Africa and Central America.
 There are congregations in El Salvador, England, the Faroe Islands, Germany, Guatemala, Haiti, Iceland, Ireland, Jamaica, Japan, Mongolia, New Zealand, the Netherlands, the Philippines, Romania, Russia, Spain, South Africa, Sweden, and various countries of South America, including Colombia and Ecuador.
 In all, the movement claims over 1,400 affiliated congregations in 135 countries (2008).
-Its international offices are located in Jeffersonville, Indiana, where it operates a Bible Institute, publishing ministry, broadcast ministry, and audio ministry.
-The church also publishes a quarterly newsletter, Voice of Hope.
+Its international offices are located in Jeffersonville, Indiana, where it operates a Bible Institute correspondence course based on Hicks' own works, publishing ministry, broadcast ministry, and audio ministry.